CISecurity/CCPA-Docs/docs/Configuration Guide.md

 * `-csv` indicates generation of the CIS-CAT CSV report.
 * `-narf` indicates that CIS-CAT should NOT generate an Asset Reporting Format (ARF) report.

+Another option offered by the script is the ability to automatically detect the Operating System of the system that is being assessed.

+	SET AUTODETECT=1

+Setting AUTODETECT=1 will cause this script to detect the following:

+1. Which CIS Windows Benchmark to run
+2. Which Benchmark Profile to select
+3. Which JRE to leverage (32- or 64-bit).
+Defaults to 32-bit

 **Configuration Note:**  The “cis-cat-centralized.bat” script sets local environment variables denoting file system paths and folder names.
 CIS recommends, for simplicity, that these paths do not contain spaces, as without modification to the script, spaces in paths can cause unexpected behavior.

 Near line 780 of the “cis-cat-centralized.bat” script, the following code section illustrates the configuration of the CIS-CAT command-line for execution.